-- See specific organism once identified - Contact Infection Prevention and Control for cohorting considerations may cohort individuals infected with the same virus once identified - Minimize exposure of immunocompromised patients, children with chronic cardiac or lung diseases, nephritic syndrome, neonates.
-These patients should not be cohorted.
-Refer to: Infection Prevention and Control Considerations for Immunocompromised Patients - Refer to the AHS Guidelines for Outbreak Prevention, Control and Management in Acute Care and Facility Living Sites - · Patients may have prolonged post-viral dry cough for weeks but this may not represent ongoing acute illness - If TB suspected, see Tuberculosis (TB)
+- Contact Infection Prevention and Control for cohorting considerations may cohort individuals infected with the same virus once identified - Minimize exposure of immunocompromised residents, children with chronic cardiac or lung diseases, nephritic syndrome, neonates.
+These residents should not be cohorted.
+Refer to: Infection Prevention and Control Considerations for Immunocompromised Patients - Refer to AHS Guidelines for Outbreak Prevention, Control and Management in Acute Care and Facility Living Sites. - · Residents may have prolonged post-viral dry cough for weeks but this may not represent ongoing acute illness - If TB suspected, see Tuberculosis (TB)

-Cough, Fever, pulmonary infiltrates in person at risk for tuberculosis (Mycobacterium tuberculosis)
+Cough, Fever, Pulmonary infiltrates in person at risk for tuberculosis (Mycobacterium tuberculosis)